rkumar/bugzy.txt/README.markdown

 Current operations include add, mod, edit (edit the file itself), delete, list, list by severity, select (based on a key).

+Actions to directly change status are open, started, closed, canceled, stopped or the first 3 letter of each.

+"selectm" or "selm" is a multiple criteria search as:
+    bugzy selectm "type: bug" "status: open" ... bugzy selectm "type=bug" "status=(open|started)" "severity=critical"

+"pri" adds a priority to as task or bug, which results in a change in color, and having it sorted above.

 TO ADD MORE HERE.

+You may also alias bugzy to "b" in ~/.bashrc or equivalent:

+     > alias b='bugzy -d ~/bugzy.cfg'
+     > Then use as `b add "Module aaa crashes on startup"`

 Others
 ------